GDGouravDey/Movie-Search/README.md

 `npm install`

 ## Usage
+1. Insert your MongoDB Connection String in .env file

+> Replace YOUR_CONNECTION_STRING_FOR_MONGODB with your Connection String.
+Make sure to keep it within the double quotes.

-Start the server with :-
+2. Start the server with :-

 `cd server`